 Also located on the shores of Loon Lake, Marigold Fishing Resort is a rustic and uncomplicated lodge complete with a general store as well as RV and cabin rentals.
 Along with being pet-friendly, Marigold offers half, full or multi-day rentals of pontoons, motorboats, electric fishing boats, fishing boats with oars, peddle boats, moorage, canoes and kayaks.
 Expect to spend a lot of time on the water here!

-Last but not least is Moose Camp Fishing Resort, which was established in the late 1880s as a trap line headquarters and is now owned by 3 generations of one family!
-With 3 log guest cabins, fishing in over 20 lakes, and two private lakes, the resort is ideal for fishing enthusiasts, family vacations, or quiet retreats.
+Last but not least is Moose Camp Fishing Resort, which was established in the late 1880s as a trap line headquarters by Ed Rioux (hence the name Rioux Lake).
+Steeped in a history of outstanding fishing, Moose Camp has been a favourite fishing spot for many savvy fishermen looking for backcountry wilderness experiences.
+Some families have come annually for almost 60 years straight and have therefore shared this one-of-a-kind fishing getaway with 4 generations of their family.
+With 3 log guest cabins, fishing in over 20 lakes, and two private lakes, the resort is ideal for family vacations or quiet retreats.
 Fishing here is excellent from mid-May until October and the average-sized fish is between 12-18” and up to 24” for the lucky fisher!